Belém Tower: Interior

 The interior of the bastion, with a circular staircase at the north end, has two contiguous halls with vaulted ceilings supported by masonry arches, as well as four storage lockers and sanitary facilities.
 On the ground floor bunker, the floor is inclined towards the outside, while the ceilings are supported by masonry pilasters and vaulted spines.
 Gothic rib vaulting is evident in this casemate, the rooms of the tower and the cupolas of the watchtowers on the bastion terrace.
 Peripheral compartments on the edges of the bunker allow the individual cannons to occupy their own space, with the ceiling designed with several asymmetrical domes of various heights.
 The ancillary storerooms were later used as prison cells.

 Two archways open to the main cloister in the north and south, while six broken arches stretch along the eastern and western parts of the cloister, interspersed with square pillars in the bastion interior, with gargoyle facets.
 The open cloister above the casemate, although decorative, was designed to dispel cannon smoke.
 The upper level is connected by a railing decorated with crosses of the Order of Christ, while at the terrace the space has rising columns topped with armillary spheres.
-This space could also be used for light calibre infantry.
-This was the first Portuguese fortification with a two-level gun emplacement and marks a new development in military architecture.
-Some of the decoration dates from the renovation of the 1840s and is Neo-Manueline in style, like the decoration of the small cloister on the bastion.
+This space could also be used for light-calibre infantry.
+This was the first Portuguese fortification with a two-level gun emplacement and marked a new development in military architecture.
+Some of the decorations date from the renovation of the 1840s and are Neo-Manueline in style, like the decoration of the small cloister on the bastion.

 On the southern portion of the cloister terrace is an image of the Virgin and Child.
-The statue of the Virgin of Belém, also referred to as Nossa Senhora de Bom Successo (Our Lady of Good Success), Nossa Senhora das Uvas (Our Lady of the Grapes) or the Virgem da Boa Viagem (Virgin of Safe Homecoming) is depicted holding a child in her right hand and a bunch of grapes in her left.
+The statue of the Virgin of Belém also referred to as Nossa Senhora de Bom Successo (Our Lady of Good Success), Nossa Senhora das Uvas (Our Lady of the Grapes) or the Virgem da Boa Viagem (Virgin of Safe Homecoming) is depicted holding a child in her right hand and a bunch of grapes in her left.

 The tower is about 12 m wide and 30 m tall.
 The first-floor interior contains the Sala do Governador (Governor's Hall), an octagonal space that opens into the cistern, while in the northeast and northwest corners are corridors that link to the bartizans.
 A small door provides access via a spiral staircase to the subsequent floors.
-On the second floor, the Sala dos Reis (King's Hall) opens to the loggia overlooking the river, while a small corner fireplace extends from this floor to the third floor fireplace in the Sala das Audiências (Audience Hall).
+On the second floor, the Sala dos Reis (King's Hall) opens to the loggia overlooking the river, while a small corner fireplace extends from this floor to the third-floor fireplace in the Sala das Audiências (Audience Hall).
 The ceilings of all three floors are covered in hollow concrete slabs.
-The fourth floor chapel has a vaulted rib ceiling with niches emblematic of the Manueline style, supported by carved corbels.
+The fourth-floor chapel has a vaulted rib ceiling with niches emblematic of the Manueline style, supported by carved corbels.